MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-ipropertyfilter-nestingdepth.md

 ## <a name="property-value"></a>Eigenschaftswert

-Legt die Zahl fest, die die Tiefe der geschachtelten Klammern angibt.
+Legt die Zahl fest, die die Tiefe geschachtelter Klammern angibt.

 ## <a name="requirements"></a>Anforderungen